yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-find-elements-with-a-specific-attribute.md

 Next
 ```

- Bu örnek, aşağıdaki çıktıyı üretir:
+ Bu örnek aşağıdaki çıktıyı üretir:

 ```console
 Results are identical